My work is loving the world Mary Oliver. ‘Messenger’ in Thirst (2006)

 Explanation of the Earthkin symbol

 A circle illustrates the essential unity of planet earth, our world, our home.
-The sun at the center depicts the Divine reality present in the initial flaring forth and in all beings.
+The sun at the centre depicts the Divine reality present in the initial flaring forth and in all beings.
 It reminds us that all share the same origin and will share the same destiny.
 Flames moving out call to mind the energy and beauty of Earth.
 The rotation, from the land, to water, to mammals and then to humans, traces part of the evolutionary pattern.
 The Three Sisters, the water, whale, ring-tailed possum and humans reflect the Australian environment.
 The image as a whole demonstrates a desire to embody unity consciousness, respect differences, care for the earth and reach out in whatever way we can to ‘welcome the Stranger’ as part of Earthkin.

 On Saturday June 21 as participants in Earthkin Mercy Parramatta, we gathered together to participate in the Council of All Beings.
 This ritual was explained and facilitated by John Seed who created it with Johanna Macy.